Animal print

 Animal print is a clothing and fashion style in which the garment is made to resemble the pattern of the skin and fur, feathers or scales of animals such as a jaguar, leopard, snow leopard, cheetah, zebra, giraffe, tiger or cow.
-Animal print is also used for room decoration, handbags and footwear and even some jewelry.
+Animal print is also used for room decoration, handbags, and footwear, and even some jewelry.
 A major difference between animal prints and fur clothing is that animal prints today very often use fake fur instead of animal coat.

 History

 Animal prints have long been a popular style for many reasons.
 For one, they are generally expensive and considered rather exotic; hence they are a symbol of wealth and status.
-Throughout history, kings and other high people have used animal print rugs and such as a sign of status just as mounted animals are kept as trophies.
+Throughout history, kings and other high people, extending as far back as ancient Egyptian times whose priests and pharaohs had been depicted having used animal print clothes and rugs and such as a sign of status, just as mounted animals are kept as trophies.
 Animal print became popular for women in the United States in the late 1960s during the Bohemian movement.

+Leopard print in rock culture

+One of the earliest images for the use of leopard print being used as part of clothing in rock music was of Jerry Lee Lewis during the 1950s, who wore a suit jacket with lapels, cuffs and pocket flaps made from a leopard print type of material.
+This suit was copied by Australian rock and roller, Johnny O'Keefe, who was also known to wear brightly colored clothing, including tiger stripes, on stage in the 1950s rock ’n’ roll era.